 Visit Horizons Magazine

 Here is the oven method I used for years, but I now prefer cooking them on the stove — see directions below for both methods.
+Yes, they are technically already cooked as is but they need to be rehydrated.
 Continue reading

 A guest was finishing with a question: Guest: I will give you some examples.
 One would be the whole idea of going to psychics for readings.
 The whole idea then of us having psychic ability and trying to develop that ourselves in order to give psychic readings.
 The idea of Astrology and the value of that?